heolfief/WakeupLightController/README.md

 Wake-up times can be set by the dedicated **bluetooth android app**, and can be set for the week.
 For example you can set the light to wake you up at half past 8 on Monday and at 12 on Sunday.

-You can enable or disable alarm for each day with the app, or you can manually disable all alarm with an external switch.
+You can enable or disable alarm for each day with the app, or you can manually disable all alarms with an external switch.
-Time

 When a alarm time approaches, the lamp will start to fade-in linearly and will be at full intensity when alarm time is reached.
 The duration of the fade-in can be set via the app.